ipspace/netlab/docs/module/bgp.md

 (bgp-sessions)=
 ## BGP Sessions

-The BGP transformation module builds a list of BGP neighbors for ever node.
+The BGP transformation module builds a list of BGP neighbors for every node.
 That list of neighbors is then used to configure BGP neighbors within the BGP routing process:

 (bgp-ibgp-sessions)=
 **IBGP sessions**
 * If there are no route reflectors within an autonomous system (no device within the autonomous system has **bgp.rr** set to *true*), you'll get a full mesh of IBGP sessions.
 * Router reflectors have IBGP sessions to all other nodes in the same AS.
 When the remote node is not a router reflector, *route-reflector-client* is configured on the IBGP session.
 * Route reflector clients have IBGP sessions with route reflectors (nodes within the same AS with **bgp.rr** set).
 * IBGP sessions are established between loopback interfaces.
 You should combine IBGP deployment with an IGP configuration module like [OSPF](ospf.md).
+The only exception to this rule is the routing daemons running on Linux hosts/containers that have no loopback interfaces -- their IBGP sessions originate from the IP address of the first physical interface.
 * Parallel IBGP sessions are established for all IP address families configured on loopback interfaces[^BSESS].
 See also [IPv6 support](#ipv6-support).

 [^BSESS]: If allowed by the **bgp.sessions** parameter